 This permit allows international students who have completed a degree or diploma program at a designated learning institution in Canada to work in the country for up to three years.

-To be eligible for the PGWP, there are certain requirements that must be met.
-First and foremost, you must have completed a program of study that is at least eight months in duration at a designated learning institution.
-This can be a university, college, or other educational institution that is recognized by the Canadian government called a Designated Learning Institution (DLI).
+To be eligible for the PGWP, specific requirements must be met.
+First and foremost, you must have completed a program of study at least eight months at a designated learning institution.
+This can be a university, college, or other educational institution recognized by the Canadian government called a Designated Learning Institution (DLI).

 In addition to completing a program of study, you must also have a valid study permit at the time of application for the PGWP.
-This means that you must have maintained full-time status as a student throughout your program and have not violated any conditions of your study permit.
+This means that you must have maintained full-time status as a student throughout your program and have not violated any study permit conditions.

 It is also important to note that not all programs of study are eligible for the PGWP.
 Only programs that lead to a degree, diploma, or certificate are eligible.
-Programs that are less than eight months in duration or are conducted primarily through distance learning may not be eligible.
+Programs less than eight months or conducted primarily through distance learning may not be eligible.

 How Can We Help You

 The process of staying in Canada after graduation can be overwhelming and confusing.
-There are various programs and pathways available, each with its own set of requirements and criteria.
-An RCIC can guide you through this process, explain the options available to you, and help you choose the right program that suits your needs and goals.
+Various programs and pathways are available, each with its own requirements and criteria.
+An RCIC can guide you through this process, explain the options available, and help you choose the right program that suits your needs and goals.

 FAQs